Ffyud/mijn-website-jekyll/_posts/2022-01-02-build-a-website-with-jekyll-and-publish-it.md.md

 # Build a website with Jekyll and publish it

-With the [Jekyll](https://jekyllrb.com/) framework (or [static website](https://en.wikipedia.org/wiki/Static_web_page) generator), you can create a proper website in a short amount of time and with little technical knowledge..
+With the [Jekyll](https://jekyllrb.com/) framework (or [static website](https://en.wikipedia.org/wiki/Static_web_page) generator), you can create a proper website in a short amount of time and with little technical knowledge.

 Websites made with Jekyll are simple, easy to maintain and versatile, since they are only static.
 Meaning it basically is just a bunch of files, without any database like for instance Wordpress needs.
 What's also nice is the fact that you can publish your website online for free on a lot of places, like Github Pages, Netlify or Digital Ocean.